-I am a philosopher with a mixed background in philosophy and science.
-I'm currently a Lecturer in Philosophy at the University of Auckland.
+I am a philosopher at the University of Auckland with a mixed background in philosophy and biology.
 Before coming to New Zealand, I grew up in Seattle, got my BA at Reed College, spent four years in Italy working for a synthetic biology company, and completed my PhD at the University of Pennsylvania.

 Here is a link to a PDF of my full CV.